dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ![apple](./images/graffiti_apple.png)

-This apple with a grammatical breakdown was for Rebekah, a girl I met at a party at Allison’s house and now goes to Purdue.
+This apple with a grammatical breakdown was for Rebekah, a girl I met at a party at Allison's house and now goes to Purdue.
 We watched [The Shining](http://en.wikipedia.org/wiki/The_Shining_(film)) at that party.
 Rebekah and I got into a disagreement about the [purpose color words](http://dictionary.reference.com/browse/red) have in English.
-I don’t remember what all was said, but I think my English breakdown here is a little fishy.
+I don't remember what all was said, but I think my English breakdown here is a little fishy.
-The apple isn’t though, it looks delicious.
+The apple isn't though, it looks delicious.

 ![Amber Pacific The Possibility and the Promise album cover](./images/graffiti_amber_pacific.png)